Quick Answer

 Share

-In 2025, a structural shift began in the UK tax base.
-The abolition of non-domicile status in April 2025 triggered what independent economists at the Oxford Economics unit called a "non-linear behavioural response" - a sharp and sustained outflow of high-net-worth individuals from the UK.
-This post tracks who is leaving, where they are going, and what it means for the countries receiving them.
+In 2025, millionaires began leaving the UK at an unprecedented rate.
+The abolition of non-domicile tax status in April 2025 triggered what independent economists called a sharp and sustained outflow of high-net-worth individuals.
+This post tracks who is leaving, which destinations they choose, and what it means for countries receiving them.

 Who Counts as a "Millionaire Leaving the UK"?